stgeorges/pythonscripts/README.md

 =================

-mixed PythonScript and RhinoCommon scripts for Rhino 5
+mixed pythonpcript and rhinocommon scripts for Rhino 5